twstrike/tor_guardsim/original_algorithm.md

 - DIRECTORY_GUARD = if we select guards with the V2Dir flag.
 Guards with the V2Dir Flag can be used as entry guards for both fetching information from directories as well as for standard entry guards.
 - NUM_NEEDED = the number of entry guards that we want to select from GUARD_LIST to build LIVE_ENTRY_GUARDS.
 - LIVE_ENTRY_GUARDS = guards from GUARD_LIST that are listed in the latest consensus and are not both offline and have been previously tried.
+- MADE_CONTACT = we have tried and succeeded in connecting
+- TRIED = we have tried connected and either succeeded or failed

 ### ON_BOOTSTRAP (no existing guards)
   1. RECEIVE_NEW_CONSENSUS